Modelling of a cyclist's power for time trials on a velodrome: Conclusions

 \section{Conclusions}

 The mathematical model presented in this article offers the basis for a quantitative study of individual time trials on a velodrome.
-For a given power, the model can be used to predict laptimes; also, it can be used to estimate the expended power from the recorded times.
+For a given power, the model can be used to predict laptimes and to estimate the expended power from the recorded times.
 In the latter case, which is an inverse problem, the model can be used to infer values of parameters, in particular, $\rm C_dA$\,, $\rm C_{rr}$\,, $\rm C_{sr}$ and $\lambda$\,.
+For inverse problems, the key measurable quantities are $v$ and $P$\,. \footnote{For a fixed-wheel drivetrain, wheel speed can be obtained from cadence, which is quite a reliable measurement.} $V$ is not a directly measurable quantity; however, in accordance with expression~(\ref{eq:vV}), its value is smaller and varies less than $v$\,, which further supports the assumption of its being constant, upon which we base the formulation in Section~\ref{sec:ConstV}.

 Let us emphasize that our model is phenomenological.
 It is consistent with\,---\,but not derived from\,---\,fundamental concepts.
 Its purpose is to provide quantitative relations between the model parameters and observables.
-Its key justification is the agreement between measurements and predictions.
+Its key justification is the agreement between measurements and predictions, which we comment on in Appendix~\ref{app:EmpAd}.
+The relative simplicity of our model\,---\,as well as the model by \citet{FitzgeraldEtAl2021} and in contrast to \citet{FittonSymons2018}\,---\,facilitates an empirical examination of specific assumptions.
+While the accuracy of measurements is insufficient to distinguish between predictions of $\overline{P}_F = 531.2604\,{\rm W}$ versus $\overline{P}_F' = 534.7769\,{\rm W}$\,, discussed in Section~\ref{sub:Fitz}, it is possible to obtain empirical evidence for an increase of $\overline{P}_U = 34.0442\,\rm W$\,, predicted by our model.

+Let us also comment on the $C^3$ transition curve, discussed in Section~\ref{sub:BiTraj} and used in all subsequent computations.
+A black-line geometry with a discontinuity of a certain order in derivative of arclength with respect to time may result in a physical quantity, such as acceleration, not being well-defined at all points.
+Besides the theoretical difficulty that this presents, such discontinuities can lead to unreliable numerical results.
+Our methods allow one to make the track as smooth as necessary to overcome these computational issues, even though, for the purposes of average per-lap power calculations, our discussion in Section~\ref{subsub:DifferentInputs} indicates that the $C^2$ continuity suffices.

+Similarly to the choice of a $C^3$\,---\,as opposed to $C^2$\,---\,transition curve, four digits after the decimal point are included for numerical considerations, such as accuracy, within the model itself.
+In view of measurement accuracy, there is no claim of using such precision to compare model predictions with data.